 The True Cost of a Running Toilet

 If your toilet is severely leaking and wasting a large amount of water, then replacing your entire toilet is financially and environmentally worth it.
-Typically, a running water toilet will waste thousands of gallons of water per month which translates to approximately $200 unnecessarily tacked onto your monthly water bill-- that’s about $2,000 dollars a year down your toilet bowl.
+Typically, a running water toilet will waste thousands of gallons of water per month which translates to approximately $200 unnecessarily tacked onto your monthly water bill-- that’s nearly $2,500 dollars a year down your toilet bowl.

-The above scenario is in an extreme toilet leak setting.
+The above scenario is in the case of an extreme toilet leak.
 For minor toilet leaks, your water bill won’t be as drastically high; however, it will be higher than normal.
 A moderate toilet leak will generally waste about 6,000 gallons of water per month and can cost you an additional $70 per month-- $1,000 per year in waste.

 Below you will discover just how much havoc a running toilet can have on your wallet and the environment; plus, we provide some simple tips on how to detect and fix your running toilet.